revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-5.How will you delete a folder?
+5.How do we delete a folder?

 <details><summary><b>Show Answer</b></summary>

-- Inpython to delete an folder,we can use os.rmdir() method.
+- In python, to delete a folder, we can use os.rmdir() method.

 ```python
 import os